We've got a deal

 🍿What to watch this weekend: "No Time to Die," "Mass" and others.

-💰 Stack that cash: How saving $737 a month could make you a millionaire.
+💰 Stack that cash: Saving $737 a month could make you a millionaire.

 🛍 Early Black Friday 2021 deals: Amazon, Our Place, Leesa and more.

 🗣 Let's play!
 USA TODAY launched something really fun.
 It's a new and improved Crossword App!
-Check it out!
+Check it out here!

 This is a compilation of stories from across the USA TODAY Network.
 Want this news roundup in your inbox every night?
 Sign up for The Short List newsletter here.